GIFs are ideal for Facebook Messenger, WhatsApp, iMessage, email, Twitter, and Docs. But how do you convert an exact segment of a YouTube video a GIF?

 - Download and share GIF

 To make a GIF from a YouTube video, use Kapwing’s Convert Video tool.
-Here is the step by step tutorial:
+Here is a step by step tutorial:

 Step 1: Paste URL to YouTube Video